CESNET/eduroam-icinga/doc/tests.md

 In case of multiple home servers, the visitor's realm check depends on service `HOME-REALM-ALIVE` on one of home servers (`HOME-REALM-ALIVE` service exists only on one of home servers).
 In case of single home server, the visitor's realm check depends on home realm check on home server.

+TODO - other realms should depend on home realm on server

 ### check intervals

 - normal check period is 180 minutes